 I thought, then shook my head.
 “Yeah, technically I could.
 But, given what she has shown she knows about us…” I stopped and thought.
 “We’ve gotten ourselves involved in something.
 What, I don’t know.
 But for some reason I think bailing out now will be worse than if we stay in.
 She needs us.
 Whatever is going on, she thinks she needs us.
 So… if we dump her she may take it out on us.
 And I don’t want to risk that.”

 She thought for a moment, then nodded.
 “Yeah.
 That makes sense.
-I trust your judgement on this kind of thing; you’ve never led us wrong before.”
+I trust your judgment on this kind of thing; you’ve never led us wrong before.”
 She looked at me.
 “I’m not going to dig into her background any further.
 I think that may not be our best idea.”

 I nodded.
 “Yeah, I get that.”
 I paused.
 “Sorry I got us into this.”